sami-chaaban/Tracy/README.md

     * **Value column**: adds a column that can hold any value, which can be assiged to each trajectory
 * After adding a column, right click on a trajectory in the table or on any trajectory label in the kymograph to either **Mark as ***X***** or **Set ***X*****, respectively
 * Optionally, colour by this value (see [below]<a name="coloring"></a>)

-### Colocalization<a name="colocalization"></a>

-* If your movie has multiple channels, colocalization with other channels can be toggled on under the *Spot* menu
-* If trajectories are already available that have not had their colocalization analysed, it will prompt to analyse them
-* New columns will show up in the table representing the percentage of spots within a trajectory that are colocalized
-* As long as the colocalization option is toggled, every subsequent trajectory will have its colocalization analysed
-* Colocalization is determined by performing a search using the spot center coordinates in a different frame, and marking as colocalized if a spot is found within 4 pixels of the original spot center coordinate

 ### Color by value<a name="coloring"></a>